Ignitarium-Renesas/rzv_ai_apps/07_Animal_detection/README.md

      width=600px;
      height=334px />

-When using the keyboard connected to RZ/V2H EVK Evaluation Board, the keyboard layout and language are fixed to English.
+When using the keyboard connected to RZ/V2H Evaluation Board, the keyboard layout and language are fixed to English.

 ## Application: Build Stage